FAQ

 {"data": "..."} without media_type | Rejected: "image_ref[0]: 'media_type' is required with 'data'" |

 Use a URL when the image is already hosted publicly; it avoids upload bandwidth on your side.
-Use base64 for private images, local files, dev environments, or when the URL ingestion subsystem is temporarily unavailable (see Service unavailable).
+Use base64 for small private images, local files, dev environments, or when the URL ingestion subsystem is temporarily unavailable (see Service unavailable).
+For anything large, prefer a hosted url — or, when editing, a prior generation_id — instead of inlining.

 What requirements does a reference URL need to meet?